filipmanole/phonebook-app/README.md

 ## Improvements

+- Phone number validation.
+At this moment you can enter any string as the phone number for a new contact.
-- Generate types for frontend based on the GraphQL schemas
+- Generate types for frontend based on the GraphQL schemas.
-- Write unit tests for frontend and backend to increase the maintainability
+- Write unit tests for frontend and backend to increase maintainability.